AryanMogera/ENSF400_FINALPROJECT/README.md

 ## Docker Configuration

-The application has been containerized and can be run with Docker:
+The application has been containerized and can be run with Docker locally:

 ```bash
 # Build the Docker image